Get

 dog and cat on floor

 Cats and dogs are natural enemies, right?
 Wrong.
 Many cats and dogs actually enjoy each other’s company; they can even become friends!
 It’s not uncommon to see best buds of different species cuddling up together or playing with one another.
-Just like humans, these animals have individual personalities that can determine how well they interact with each other.
-Both cats and dogs, will meow or bark, paw at each other, or chase each other around.
+Just like humans, these animals have individual personalities and different socialization that can determine how well they interact with each other.
+Cats and dogs may meow or bark, paw at each other, or chase each other around.

-If you want to know whether your cat’s behavior means it’s playing with your dog, here’s what to look out for.
+If you want to know whether your cat’s behavior means they’re playing with your dog, here’s what to look out for.

 divider 3 paws